Johnzal01/Python-Projects/README.md

 # Welcome to my Python Projects! 🐍

-This repository is a collection of projects I created using Python.
+This is a collection of projects I created using Python.

-Any help on how to improve my code is appreciated!

 ## Projects ⭐